mk8819/bynd/README.md

    are performed using this short time signal.
    In the end the long time signal is then used to compare the exact result with the result obtained from BYND.
-For a real scenary the long time dynamics signal is not known.
+For a real scenario, the long time dynamics signal is not known.

-   This script is essentially some sort of wrapper around different functions which mostly handles I/O operations.
+   This script is essentially a wrapper around different functions which mostly handles I/O operations.
 At the heart of the script is the function call to